Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 A Beginner’s Guide to Camping

 If you’re camping in fair summer weather, a basic shelter is all you need to sleep in peace.
-Though some shelters are designed for rugged environments, we recommend starting with a classic three-season tent and a sleeping bag rated for 20°F. Consider purchasing a sleeping pad as these offer greater comfort and insulation, but an air mattress will suffice as long as it fits inside your tent (and you have the means to inflate it).
+Though some shelters are designed for rugged environments, we recommend starting with a classic tent and a sleeping bag rated for 20°F. Consider purchasing a sleeping pad as they offer greater comfort and insulation, but an air mattress will suffice as long as it fits inside your tent (and you have the means to inflate it).